Xris7o/photography-website/README.md

 Javascript files should be contained in a directory named 'js'.

 Formatting:
 All JavaScript documents must use indentation tab size: 2 (equals 2 spaces).

 White space:
-  whitespace must not be used _inside_ parentheses between the parentheses and their Contents.
+Whitespace must not be used _inside_ parentheses between the parentheses and their Contents.
-	For example:

 		// BAD: Too much whitespace.
 		function getUrl( full ) {
 		  var url = '/styleguide/javascript/';